 - Add a name and description for the new integration.

 Enter a name and description for the appliance.

 If you've already set up a Sophos appliance, you can choose it from a list.

 Select the virtual platform.
 Currently we support VMware ESXi 6.7 Update 3 or later and Microsoft Hyper-V 6.0.6001.18016 (Windows Server 2016) or later.

 Specify the IP settings for the Internet-facing network ports.
 This sets up the management interface for the VM.

 Select DHCP to assign the IP address automatically.

 If you select DHCP, you must reserve the IP address.

 Select Manual to specify network settings.

-You'll need the VM's address later, when you configure Endpoint Protection to send data to it.
+You'll need this syslog IP address later, when you configure Endpoint Protection to send data to your appliance.